k1LoW/harvest/README.md

 # Harvest

-> Portable log aggregation tool for middle scale system operation/observation.
+> Portable log aggregation tool for middle-scale system operation/observation.

 Harvest provides the `hrv` command with the following features.